Model-Free Learning of Safe yet Effective Controllers: Model-free RL for Lexicographic Safety, LTL and QoC objectives

-\end{lemma} \begin{proof} Any safety condition can be considered as a B\"uchi condition and therefore the proof immediately follows from Theorem 1 in~\cite{bozkurt2020}.
-The idea is as $r_\psi$ goes to zero the safety return of a path approaches one if it stays in safe states and zero if it reaches an unsafe state; hence, the maximum expected safety return approaches to the maximum satisfaction probability.
-Since the MDP is finite, for sufficiently small $\tau_\psi>0$ there must exist $r_\psi>0$ such that $A^\times_\psi(s^\times)$ and the near-optimal action sets are equivalent. \end{proof}
+\begin{proof} Any safety condition can be considered as a B\"uchi condition and therefore the proof immediately follows from Theorem 1 in~\cite{bozkurt2020}.
+The idea is that as $r_\psi$ goes to zero, the safety return of a path approaches one if it stays in safe states and zero if it reaches an unsafe state; hence, the maximum expected safety return approaches to the maximum satisfaction probability.
+Since the MDP is finite, for sufficiently small $\tau_\psi>0$ there must exist $r_\psi>0$ such that $A^\times_\psi(s^\times)$ and the near-optimal action sets are equivalent. \end{proof} We now establish a similar result for the B\"uchi condition.